irena-flextool/flextool/docs/index.md

 ## 2nd step - add a coal unit

 In the second step, a coal unit is added.
 It needs `efficiency` and capacity (`existing`), but it also needs a new `node` *coal_market* from which it will get the *coal* `commodity` which needs a parameter for `price`.
 All these new parameters are part of the 'coal' `alternative`.
-A scenario with the initial node and the coal unit is then build by including both 'init' and 'coal' `alternatives` in the 'coal' `scenario`.
-There are some extra parameters related to investments, that will be useful later.
+A scenario with the initial node and the coal unit is then built by including both 'init' and 'coal' `alternatives` in the 'coal' `scenario`.
+There are some extra parameters related to investments that will be useful later.

 ![Add unit](./add_unit.png)